 The most common side effects are nausea and loss of appetite.
 There may also be a slightly increased risk of developing certain types of cancer.

-Effective in treating psoriatic arthritis and lupus and infrequently used to combat pain, swelling and inflammation in rheumatoid arthritis.
+This drug is effective in treating psoriatic arthritis and lupus and infrequently used to combat pain, swelling and inflammation in rheumatoid arthritis.
 Usually taken in capsule form, it may take up to four months before any benefit is noticed.

 Possible side effects include high blood pressure and kidney problems, particularly with long-term treatment.